How Your Credit Score Affects Home Insurance Rates & What You Can Do

 Protect what matters most with award-winning home insurance.

-Which States Ban or Restrict Credit-Based Home Insurance Pricing?
+Which States Ban or Restrict Credit-Based Home Insurance Pricing in 2026?

-As of 2026, seven states have significant restrictions on using credit-based insurance scores for home insurance:
+As of 2026, only a small handful of states have significant restrictions on using credit-based insurance scores for homeowners insurance:

 • California - full ban on credit use